 Master’s Degrees in Energy and Resources

 The purpose of the ERG Master’s program is to educate the next generation of interdisciplinary leaders.
+ERG offers both a Master of Science (MS) and Master of Arts (MA) degree.
 Students are taught the range of methods and subjects they should be able to understand, advance, and critique to address critical issues stemming from the interaction of humans and the environment.
 To that end, the requirements for the ERG master’s degree are both broad and deep, stressing analytic, methodological, theoretical, and practical approaches to problems in energy, resources, and the environment.

 The course requirements provide for a substantive introduction to the disciplinary approaches that are employed in studying energy and resource issues.
 The requirements also ensure experience in interdisciplinary analysis applied to a key resource concern.
 The curriculum provides an opportunity—through a topical cluster and an independent project—to extend and deepen the areas of investigation and understanding to satisfy the intellectual interests of each student.